morassman/process-palette/README.md

 Run parameterized shell commands from Atom.

 ## Terminals are now supported!
-You can now configure a command to run in a terminal.
+You can now configure a command to run in an embedded terminal.
 This allows you to provide input when prompted.
 You can also simply add a terminal without configuring a command for general purpose use.

 ## Highlights:
 - Parameterize commands with values from the workspace, e.g, file path, project path, selected text, etc.